module-federation/federation-dashboard/dashboard-fe/README.md

 ## Env file
-create a env file in ./ (the root) of this directory
+create an env file in ./ (the root) of this directory (dashboard-fe)

 ```
 # Auth0